tek's rating:

 streaming sites: Amazon; Disney+; Google Play; iTunes; Movies Anywhere; Vudu; YouTube

 This came out in 2016, thirteen years after Finding Nemo, to which it is a sequel.
 I actually got to see it in a theater (thanks to my cousin Josh), less than a week after it was released (and just a few days after I first saw "Nemo").
-The feature was preceded by a very cute Pixar short called Piper.
+The feature was preceded by a very cute short film called Piper.

 The movie begins when Dory is a very young fish, with her parents (voiced by Diane Keaton and Eugene Levy) doing all they can to help her memorize things she'll need to remember in order to stay safe.
 But somehow, she ends up getting lost, and there's a montage of her looking for someone to help her find her parents, until finally she forgets what it was she was looking for.
 The montage concludes with the scene of her meeting Marlin in the first movie, then the story flashes forward to a year after that movie.
 Dory begins having fragmented memories of her childhood, which prompts her to journey to Morro Bay, California, where she believes she's from.
 She's accompanied on this journey by Marlin and Nemo.
 Unlike the first movie, it doesn't take long at all to reach their destination.
 However, Dory is immediately captured by humans who work for the Marine Life Institute, and tagged for transport to an aquarium in Cleveland.
 She then meets an octopus named Hank (Ed O'Neill), who wants her tag, so he can go to Cleveland, rather than being released into the ocean.
 In exchange, he agrees to help her find her parents.
 Dory also ends up being reunited with a childhood friend named Destiny, a nearsighted whale shark.
 Destiny and a beluga named Bailey (Ty Burrell) also provide some help in her search for her parents.
 Meanwhile, Marlin and Nemo try to find Dory.
 They receive some help from a pair of sea lions and a loon.
 And throughout the movie, Dory continues to have flashbacks to her childhood.